Mephistopheles: In the Faust legend

 Mephistopheles is associated with the Faust legend, based on the historical Johann Georg Faust.
 In the legend, Faust, an ambitious scholar, makes a deal with the Devil at the price of his soul, with Mephistopheles acting as the devil's agent.
 The legend has come to symbolize the consequences of what happens when the quest for empowerment and realization escape the "intellectual and moral restrictions of the Christian medieval order."

-In the Faust legend written by Christopher Marlowe a psychological depth to the traditional view of the devil is added.
+In Doctor Faustus, an adaptation of the legend written by Christopher Marlowe, a psychological depth to the traditional view of the devil is added.
 Mephisto is not completely evil, because he laments the loss of his happiness, being shunned from God.
 He is introspective and clever and in this depiction very different from the comical ones in medieval times.
 He is aware of his role and regrets it, because he only perceives illusions instead of God.

 The name appears in the late-sixteenth-century Faust chapbooks – stories concerning the life of Johann Georg Faust, written by an anonymous German author.
 The first of these chapbooks, Historia von D. Johann Fausten (1587) is believed to be the first literary appearance of the Faust and Mephistopheles character.

 In the 1725 version, which Goethe read, Mephostophiles is a devil in the form of a greyfriar summoned by Faust in a wood outside Wittenberg.

 From the chapbooks, the name Mephistophilis entered Faustian literature.
 Many authors have used it, from Goethe to Christopher Marlowe.
 In the 1616 edition of Marlowe's The Tragical History of Doctor Faustus, Mephostophiles became Mephistophilis.

 In later adaptations of the Faust material, Mephistopheles frequently figures as a title character: in Meyer Lutz's Mephistopheles, or Faust and Marguerite (1855), Arrigo Boito's Mefistofele (1868), Klaus Mann's Mephisto, and Franz Liszt's Mephisto Waltzes.
 There are also many parallels with the character of Mephistopheles and the character Lord Henry Wotton in The Picture of Dorian Gray by Oscar Wilde.